Three Outside Up Patterns

 Three outside up patterns are bullish patterns.
 They are a four candlestick pattern that takes place near support levels.
 The first candlestick is a bearish candlestick.
 The next three candlesticks are bullish and each have a candlestick close above the previous one.
 Look for price action to rise above the fourth candle and hold for continuation upwards.
-Watch our video on how to identify and trade three outside up patterns.

-What Is a Three Outside Up Pattern & How to Identify These Patterns?
+What Are Three Outside Up Patterns?

-The 3 outside up is made up of another bullish reversal pattern known as the bullish engulfing pattern.
+The three outside up is made up of another bullish reversal pattern known as the bullish engulfing pattern.
 The bullish engulfing pattern is a two candlestick pattern.
 When you add a third candle, you get a different pattern with the same meaning.

 Three outside up patterns form over a span of three days.
 The first two days form another bullish reversal pattern and the third day confirms it.